jsummers/imageworsener/readme.txt

    *you*, Firefox) that display sRGB image colors differently than they display sRGB CSS/HTML colors.

+ -density <density-policy>
+   Control how the density label (i.e. pixels per inch) of the output image is calculated.

+   Density policies available:
+    "auto": The default.
+Currently, writes a density only if the image size is not being changed.
+    "none": Do not write a density.
+    "keep": Give the target image the same density as the source image.
+    "adjust": Adjust the density so that the target image is the same physical size as the source image.

+   This is limited by the target image format's support for a density labels.
+   Some formats do not support them, and others require them.

  -offset<channel> <n> (-offsetred -offsetgreen -offsetblue -offsetrb
                        -offsetvred -offsetvgreen -offsetvblue -offsetvrb) While scaling the image, shift the position of a color channel by n output